1911 Alabama Crimson Tide football team: Georgia

 In what was their first Birmingham game of the season, the Crimsons lost to Georgia 11–3 at the Fairgrounds.
 Bob McWhorter scored the first Georgia points of the game after he recovered a punt fumbled by Farley Moody and returned it for a touchdown and 5–0 lead.
 Farley then cut the Bulldog lead to 5–3 at halftime behind his 35-yard drop kick field goal in the second quarter.
 McWhorter then made the final score 11–3 behind his 12-yard touchdown run late in the fourth quarter.
-The loss brought Alabama's all-time record against Georgia to 3–4–3.

 The starting lineup was: Hargrove Vandergraaf (left end), Harold Mustin Powell (left tackle), Phillip Brooks Keller (left guard), Henry Barnett (center), Julius Clorefeline (right guard), C. C. Countess (right tackle), William L. Harsh (right end), Farley Moody (quarterback), Courtney (left halfback), Holt Andrews McDowell (right halfback), Adrian Vandegraaff (fullback).